snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 It has performed well in our internal testing program, but many things are still subject to change.
 Upcoming changes will most likely be focused on the following aspects:

 * **Table structure** - currently all columns are created with the precise version of schema, e.g. `contexts_com_acme_product_context_1_0_0`.
 We think that this model is enough for many use cases, but not optimal for data models which make heavy use of self-describing data with regularly evolving schemas.
 We're thus considering `MODEL`-based versioning (e.g. `contexts_com_acme_product_context_1`) using table-sharding for the next major version of Loader - but are still open to suggestions
-* **Deduplication** - Google Cloud PubSub has very weak delivery guarantees and a Snowplow pipeline has to contend with [various sources of duplicates][deduplication], so we will need some deduplication mechanism in due course
+* **Deduplication** - Google Cloud Pub/Sub has very weak delivery guarantees and a Snowplow pipeline has to contend with [various sources of duplicates][deduplication], so we will need some deduplication mechanism in due course
 * **State management** - currently, the loader tracks its own state via the `typesTopic` introduced above.
 This makes it very hard to reason about how BigQuery loading is proceeding, so we are looking for more sophisticated solutions going forwards

 <h2 id="help">6.
 Getting help</h2>